RitikGoyal2/Amazon_Clone/README.md

 # Amazon_Clone
-It is a amazon.in clone by using HTML and CSS
+It is an amazon.in clone by using HTML and CSS